CRC Equity, Diversity, and Inclusion Action Plan

 - The development and delivery of ongoing training on harassment, discrimination and unconscious bias

 - The development of resources to promote accessible communications, including workshops offered by the University’s Accessibility for Ontarians with Disabilities Act Office and updates to the Accessible Communications page of the AODA Office website

-The Survey found that the majority of respondents are satisfied with their work-life balance (69 percent); feel motivated in their jobs (84 percent); and feel valued (71 percent, up from 64 percent in 2010).
+The Survey found that the majority of respondents are satisfied with their work-life balance (69%); feel motivated in their jobs (84%); and feel valued (71%, up from 64% in 2010).
 The Survey also included specific questions about the University’s commitment to equity and diversity.
 Results showed that

 - 76% of faculty, staff and librarians agree that the University demonstrates a commitment to practices that support equity and diversity;